What Happened Between Automattic and WP Engine?

 When you fork software (copy it), you just pull people away from the original.
 Most people who are interested in the fork would also have been interested in the original to some degree.
 Forked software dilutes the user base.

-• ClassicPress is a fork of WordPress that removed the Gutenberg page editor from WordPress.
-Unfortunately it is pretty lacking in plugins that will work with it.
+- ClassicPress is a fork of WordPress that removed the Gutenberg page editor from WordPress.
+Unfortunately it is pretty lacking in available plugins that work with it.

 So What Happens Now?